ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

     The equations for the `Log` node assume integer data is normalized to floating-point scaling. `LogParams` do not change based on the input and output bit-depths.

 !!! note
     On occasion it may be necessary to transform a logarithmic function specified in terms of traditional Cineon-style parameters to the parameters used by CLF.
-Guidance on how to do this is provided in [Appendix C](#appendixC).
+Guidance on how to do this is provided in [Appendix B](#appendix-cineon-style).

 *Attributes:*
 `style` (required